 Here at Promise Church we believe that everyone has something to offer the Kingdom of God!
 We want your help in whatever way you can think to offer.
 In order to get involved with one of our existing teams, please fill out the form below and check off any area that interests you.

 If you are unsure about where you can serve or have other ideas and questions about an existing team, please email Pastor Jon by clicking the link below.

 At Promise Church we value giving families the opportunity to worship together during our service!
 If you have young children, you will be able to sign them in and drop them off to our kid’s program following worship, during our brief break!

 Now more than ever Promise Kids needs your help.
 As our church continues to grow, so has our children’s ministry.
 Our plan is to expand the Promise Kids into two separate age categories to help better target our messages at an appropriate age group.
 In order to this, however, we will need as much help and volunteers as we can get.
-If you are interested in this, please fill out the appropriate section on the “Get Connected” tab above talk to Pastor Victoria directly!
+If you are interested in this, please fill out the appropriate section on the “Find Your Place To Serve” tab above!

 Infants to Grade 4 meet in room at the near the gym entrance | Grades 5-8 meet in Staff Room 101 down the hallway behind our welcome sign.

 There will be a mandatory training session after service on Sunday, November 24 for all Promise Kids volunteers.